marianobrc/scalable-django-apps/README.md

 This is the only time you need to run the deploy command.
 The next time you commit any changes in the infrastructure code, or the app code, the pipepile will update the infrastructure and will update the ecs services as needed.

+# License
+You are free to use, copy or distribute this code.
+Knowledge is meant to be shared :)

+THIS SOFTWARE COMES WITH NO WARRANTIES, USE AT YOUR OWN RISK

 Enjoy!
 =======